polygl0ts/writeups/bjorn20/bjornos/README.md

 ```

 Ok, that seems pretty easy!
 We only have to invoke syscall 0x37 from userspace
 and the kernel will print out the flag.
 But how do we do that?
-On Linux userspace
+On 32-bit x86
-programs invoke syscalls by putting the arguments in the right registers, the
+Linux userspace programs invoke syscalls by putting the arguments in the right
-syscall number in `eax`, and executing the `int 0x80` instruction.
-One way to
+registers, the syscall number in `eax`, and executing the `int 0x80`
+instruction.
+But what about this custom OS?
+One way to find out is to
-find out is to disassemble the login program and look for the functions that
+disassemble the login program and look for the functions that invoke system
-invoke system calls.
+calls.

 ```
 void __cdecl kcon_puts(s8 * s)